 In her studies on friendship, Franco made an interesting discovery on the difference between “regular” friendships and friendships of the deepest and closest kind.
 The key factor was affection.

 People who feel close to others, and who want to continue to feel close, reinforce those feelings by showing affection.
-This needn’t be dramatic displays of hugging, kissing, or poetic declarations (unless that’s your style) – affection can be as simple as letting the other person know you like and appreciate them.
+This needn’t be dramatic displays of hugging, kissing, or poetic declarations (unless that’s your style, I won’t judge) — affection can be as simple as letting the other person knowyou like and appreciate them.

 Our self-preserving instincts tell us that it’s weird to give our friend a spontaneous hug or to tell them how glad we are to have them in our lives.
-But these acts of affection are the magic ingredient that will help people feel closer to us and more likely to show affection in return.
+But these acts of affection are the magic ingredient I see missing in most relationships, even romantic ones.
 Affection creates the conditions for loyalty and security.

-It doesn’t help that our culture today often values sarcasm and flippant witticisms over sincere, direct expressions of love and admiration.
-It might require extra creativity to be affectionate without being awkward.
+It doesn’t help that Western culture today often values sarcasm and flippant witticisms over sincere, direct expressions of love and admiration.
+It might require extra creativity to tell someone you love them without being awkward.
 But the rewards are well worth it.

 Just as important as affection is the need to show gratitude.

-Most people will choose the easier, more passive option in their relationships — and in life.
-It will come at a cost, and they risk becoming another one of the patients in Bonnie Ware’s study, wishing they had reached out to friends and loved ones more.
+Most people will choose the more passive option in their relationships — and in life.
+The results may not be noticeable for a while but it will come at a cost, and they risk becoming another one of the patients in Bonnie Ware’s study.

-But when we realize how important relationships are to our lifelong happiness, we will be willing to put ourselves out there and do the work.
+But when we glimpse how important relationships are to our lifelong happiness, we’ll be more willing to put ourselves out there and do the work.
 When we do this, others will respond in kind.
-And when we’ve done so, we’ll realize that we can overcome the Hedgehog’s Dilemma and live a life filled with more love and less regret.
+And when we’ve done so, we’ll realize that we can overcome the Hedgehog’s Dilemma and endure a few inevitable prickles here and there in return for a life filled with much warmth and little regret.

 Read Next: How to Make Old Friends →